 Using the preset, the Westinghouse made a decent bag of popcorn, tasting slightly overcooked, but definitely not burnt.
 It popped most of the popcorn, leaving only 19 kernels behind.
 Using the potato button, it perfectly cooked a potato throughout, with only an average of 6°F temperature variation between the left, ride, and center areas of the potato.

 This metric tested the defrost by weight settings for these products, and made up 20% of the final score.
-The Westinghouse did very well in this set of tests, tying for the top score of 7 out of 10.
-You can see how the rest of the models compared in the chart below.
+The Westinghouse did very well in this set of tests, tying for the top score with a 7 out of 10.

 We defrosted a frozen 1 lb roll of ground turkey and a frozen muffin in each model and compared the quality, as well as compared the defrost settings available on each product to determine scores.
 The Westinghouse did the best of the group at defrosting the log of frozen turkey, successfully defrosting 12.6 ounces.
 The remaining 3.4-ounce log was easy to break up, and while there were a few warms spots, there weren't any completely cooked areas, like on the Panasonic NN-SD745S or the Samsung MS11K3000AS.